Meat pies, Lebanese-style (Sfeeha)

 1. Prepare the dough first: In a small bowl, pour 2 ounces of warm (110F) water and add two teaspoons of dry yeast; add two teaspoons of sugar and mix well to combine; let the yeast bubble up in a warm and enclosed place.
 Meanwhile, place the flour, baking powder, salt and powdered milk in the food processor bowl.
 Process to combine well; add 1/4 cup of olive oil and process for one or two minutes until the mixture looks very sandy.
 At this point, add the proofed yeast mixture along with another 3/4 cup of warm water (add the water gradually); when the dough leaves the sides of the bowl it is ready and you can transfer it to a greased bowl and turn it around to coat it with oil and let it sit in a warm enclosed place to rise for a couple of hours until doubled in size.
 (I like to place the dough in the oven).

 3. Making the sfeehas: Roll out the dough and punch it to remove all the air pockets; roll into a large circle, about 1/8 inch (more or less) thick.
 Cut rounds with a cookie cutter and on each round place a generous amount of filling (about 2 tablespoons).
 Pinch the two opposing ends of the circle and then the two opposing other ends.
 Take the back of a spoon and press on the filling to enclose it within the pocket.
-Line up the pies on a baking sheet.
+Line up the pies on the baking sheets.
 Heat the oven to 500F and bake for about 10 minutes until the pies are golden and the meat is cooked.
-Serve warm or at room temperature with some yogurt salad if desired.
+Serve warm or at room temperature with some yogurt or quartered lemons (to squeeze on the topping .

 They LOOK extraordinary!
 Problem taste even better.